haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # where does the player warp when they die?
+  # sets where the player warps when they white out
 ```
 </details>

 <details>
 <summary> setmapfooter</summary>

+## setmapfooter

 setmapfooter `footer`